-I attended the Editing module where I learnt professional editing techniques in depth.
+I attended the Advanced Editing module with Susan Brand where I learnt professional editing techniques in depth.
 We covered technical and creative aspects of the editor’s job and troubleshooting tools to solve story problems in the edit.
-This module was very exciting from start to finish.Pinsen Wang, Advanced Editing module, BSc Film and Television Production
+This module was very exciting from start to finish.Pinsen, BSc Film and Television Production

 Our MA in Film and Television with Editing offers an exciting programme of study aimed at producing editors who are engaged, active creatives with a diverse global outlook.
 Your studies will cover the theory and practice of storytelling in the edit, investigating structure, emotional journey, performance, point of view, sound design in the edit and much more.

 We foster teamwork and an holistic understanding of the filmmaking process from start to finish.
-You'll collaborate with MA students from other disciplines with opportunities to edit documentary and fiction films.
-You'll also edit on leading industry software, including Avid Media Composer.
+You'll collaborate with MA students from other disciplines editing documentary and fiction films.
+You'll edit on leading industry software, including Avid Media Composer.

 As a student editor, you'll attend weekly film and TV screenings and talks or masterclasses with opportunities for discussion with leading film and television professionals.
 These events will give you a fully rounded understanding of film and television in Europe and globally, from its origins to today, and into the future.